 Use Consistent Brand Elements

-Delivering your brand consistently includes being consistent about the look, feel, tone, and vocabulary you use when presenting your company to your customers.
+Delivering your brand consistently includes being consistent about the look, feel, tone, and vocabulary you use when presenting your company to your customers, as this will drive customer perceptions.
 Rand Group multimedia director Bryan Villanueva says that keeping your brand consistent requires standardizing five key brand design elements:

 - Core message